Harvey Matusow: HUAC

+Bentley denied this allegation.
+Two men who joined Matusow and Bentley at dinner, Llewellyn Watts and Earl Henry, supported Bentley's account: Henry told the FBI that Bentley said very little as Matusow "monopolized the conversation," while Watts recalled that "'Matusow was continuously interrupting to tell about his [Communist Party activities].'"

 False Witness

-In 1955, he came clean with a book, False Witness, in which he disclosed that he had been an FBI agent and was paid to give information about members of the Communist Party.
+In 1955, he came clean with a book, False Witness, in which he disclosed that he had been an FBI informant and was paid to give information about members of the Communist Party.
 He also claimed in the book that McCarthy and Roy Cohn had encouraged him to lie.
-Because of the book, Matusow was found guilty of perjury, jailed for nearly three years, and ultimately blacklisted.
+Because of the book, Matusow was found guilty of perjury and sentenced to five years in prison, of which he served 44 months, and was ultimately blacklisted.

 Exile

 After leaving prison Matusow sought, through a variety of artistic and cultural projects, to put the past behind him.
 However, having alienated people across the political spectrum (some hated him for his McCarthyite activities, some for his subsequent recantation), he found it impossible to move on.
 The breaking point came when, having painstakingly compiled a record of more than 200,000 works of art created under the Federal Art Project, he was told by a charitable trust that publishing funds would be made available only if he would withdraw from the project.
 Matusow responded by dumping all his research material in the Hudson River.
 Shortly afterwards, he went to live in England, where he was based from 1966 to 1973, living first in London then in the Essex village of Ingatestone.

 During his time in England, he was involved with the London Film Makers Cooperative and worked with the composer Annea Lockwood, who appeared on record under the name Anna Lockwood.
 In 1972, he produced a festival of contemporary music called the International Carnival of Experimental Sound.
 The event's highlights included performances by Charlotte Moorman (in the Roundhouse and in the Richard Demarco Gallery in Edinburgh) and John Cage's HPSCHD, for eight harpsichords and projections of the American space program.
 A train was hired to take participants and public to Edinburgh, to link with the Edinburgh Festival; Charlotte Moorman performed Nam June Paik's TV Bra in the Richard Demarco Gallery.

 Matusow's activities also included managing the experimental band Naked Software, attempting to market a toy called the Stringless Yo-yo, making records as part of Harvey Matusow's Jews Harp Band, and broadcasting occasionally for BBC radio.

-During his period in the England, he donated his papers to the University of Sussex.
+During his period in England, he donated his papers to the University of Sussex.
 The donation has since been organised into two archives, one dealing with Matusow's adventures in McCarthyism, the other dealing with his various artistic activities.